GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 Some specific notes about minimizing dependencies:

 - Use the smallest scope possible.
-For example, `auto-value` doesn't need to use `compile` scope, and can instead use `compile-only`, since it doesn't need to appear on the classpath of consumers.
+For example, AutoValue doesn't need to use `compile` scope, and can instead use `compile-only`, since it doesn't need to appear on the classpath of consumers.
   - Libraries used only for testing should have `test` scope